QUIDS: Query Intent Description for Exploratory Search via Dual Space Modeling: Introduction

-We propose a novel pipeline, implementing contrastive learning through dual space modeling in transformer-based \cite{vaswani2017attention} models, particularly T5 \cite{raffel2020t5model} and BART \cite{lewis-etal-2020-bart}.
-Specifically, we use a dual-encoder architecture and perform contrastive learning in the representation space using encoder embeddings of both relevant and irrelevant documents.
-During the decoding phase, we adapt the transformer decoder to conduct contrastive learning using decoder hidden states in the newly proposed disentangling space, where we model query-aware relevant and irrelevant intent spaces.
-This dual-space contrastive learning approach ensures that the model learns to differentiate between relevant and irrelevant documents, while also guiding it to produce high-quality intent descriptions with attention to the learned relevant and irrelevant intent space.
-Moreover, we introduce a method to augment hard negative documents driven by intent, to expand the irrelevant information representation space during training.
+We introduced a novel dual-space modeling approach, QUIDS, for the query intent generation task.
+It models query intent through dual-space contrastive learning by performing contrastive learning in two complementary spaces, explicitly separating intent-relevant and irrelevant semantic information.
+Specifically, the method consists of: (i) a \textit{representation space} via dual encoders and (ii) a novel \textit{disentangling space} in the decoder.
+This dual-space design enables the model to subtract irrelevant semantics from relevant ones, generating concise and more accurate intent descriptions.
+Furthermore, we propose an intent-driven hard negative sampling strategy to expand the irrelevant representation space and improve contrastive learning during training.

-We evaluate our model using the benchmark dataset Q2ID, sourced from TREC and SemEval, which includes two types of query intent.
-Our results demonstrate that our model outperforms state-of-the-art baselines in terms of ROUGE metrics and BERTScore.
-Additionally, we perform human evaluations and LLM-based evaluations using tailored metrics, and provide a comprehensive analysis of our approach.
-To further illustrate the effect of irrelevant documents, we conduct a case study in which we highlight the information used to generate a semantically rich intent token based on the decoder’s cross-attention weights at the token level for both relevant and irrelevant documents.
-In summary, our contributions are as follows: \begin{itemize} \item We introduce contrastive learning in both the representation space and the disentangling space of transformer models, effectively capturing contrasting information from relevant and irrelevant documents. \item Our model generates high-quality intent descriptions, with performance significantly enhanced by incorporating hard negative data augmentation during training. \item We perform a thorough evaluation of our model, providing us with insights into the model’s strengths and weaknesses, as well as its potential application scenarios. \end{itemize}
+Experiments on the Q2ID benchmark~\citep{zhang2020q2id}, including TREC and SemEval datasets, show that our model significantly outperforms strong baselines, including the prior Q2ID-specific method, LLM-based, and Query-focused Summarization methods, both in automatic and human evaluations.
+Qualitative analysis confirms that QUIDS effectively filters out distracting or misleading content and generates concise intent descriptions.
+Our contributions are: \begin{enumerate*}[label=(\roman*)] \item Our model generates high-quality intent descriptions, with performance significantly enhanced by incorporating hard negative data augmentation during training. \item We introduce contrastive learning in both the representation space and the disentangling space of transformer models, effectively capturing contrasting information from relevant and irrelevant documents. \item We perform a thorough evaluation of our model, providing us with insights into the model’s strengths and weaknesses, as well as its potential application scenarios, especially for exploratory search. \end{enumerate*}